 A full programme of seminars was run at the venue at the same time, including a Reading Promotion Symposium, How to sessions, an Authors’ Programme and a session on the Future of Reading.

-The highlight of the activities on offer though was the Pan African Writers’ Symposium—organised in partnership with the Academic and Non-Fiction Authors’ Association of South Africa.
+The highlight of the activities on offer though was the Pan African Writers’ Symposium — organised in partnership with the Academic and Non-Fiction Authors’ Association of South Africa.
+The symposium offered a platform for authors from the continent to interact on issues relating to non-fiction writing, ranging from electronic publishing, copyright and contracts to research resources and national book policies.

 On Monday, the symposium debated Public Lending Rights, with delegates putting forward their proposals for South Africa to adopt a system of royalty payments for authors every time their books are loaned out at libraries.